-If you have worked and paid Social Security taxes for five of the last ten years, and you are now totally disabled due to an illness or injury, you may qualify for Social Security Disability Benefits.
+If you have worked and paid Social Security taxes in Dallas, Texas for five of the last ten years, and you are now totally disabled due to an illness or injury, you may qualify for Social Security Disability Benefits.
 Understanding when to talk with your Dallas social security disability attorney is important and Kraft & Associates PC are experienced in finding ways to get your benefits.

 If your initial application for benefits is denied, you must ask for a reconsideration within 60 days.
 Most disability cases are denied again after the reconsideration appeal.

 If you are denied again, you must then request a hearing within 60 days.
 At this hearing, you (or you and your attorney) will present your disability claim to an Administrative Law Judge.
 This judge hears testimony and reviews your doctor’s reports, your own records, and your application.
 The judge will usually take several months or longer before issuing a decision in your case.

 The amount you receive in disability benefits depends on how much money you made when you worked.
 Benefits can range between $300 a month to over $2000 a month.
 These benefits will be calculated by the Social Security Administration, and they are based on your income and your contributions to Social Security.
 Your benefits can be affected by any workers’ compensation payments you receive.
 Please be advised that there is a five-month waiting period for SSD benefits.

 Our law firm will verify that the monthly amount of benefits and the beginning date of your benefits are correct.

 Each claim is different and this page is not enough to explain everything involved in an SSD case.
 There are some simple rules to follow:

 If you are unable to work because of a disability, Social Security Disability (SSD) benefits could provide you and your family with the means you need to survive if you are eligible.
 The knowledgeable SSD attorneys at Kraft & Associates, P.C., help disabled clients obtain the disability benefits they are entitled to receive.